StinkyDubeau/hogs-api/API Documentation.md

 ```

 ### Example response
-The first column returned will be the row counter.
-The following columns will respect the request.
+The first column returned will be the `_id` for each row's score.
+The following columns respect your request.

 ```
 {
+    "title": "Top scorers on c1_victoria",
     "columns": {
         "row": [
             0, 1, 2, 3, 4, 5, 6, 7, 8, 9